RobertCarrUTA/react-admin-dashboard-app/README.md

 The free online course that provided this learning experience can be found here: https://youtu.be/jx5hdo50a2M

 ## Compile Instructions - run the application without the website
+*COMPILE INSTRUCTIONS MIGHT NOT WORK AS OF RIGHT NOW*

 For these instructions we will be using Visual Studio Code on a Windows system, but you can use other tools and operating systems if you wish.
 1. Download project into Visual Studio Code
 2. Make sure node is installed on your Windows machine